MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 ### Virtual registry

 The purpose of the virtual registry (VREG) is to provide a single merged view of the package registry and the native registry to applications.
 It also provides copy-on-write (COW) functionality—that is, any changes made to the registry from the context of a virtual process are made to a separate COW location.
-This means that the VREG must combine up to three separate registry locations into a single view based on the populated locations in the registry COW -&gt; package -&gt; native.
+This means that the VREG must combine up to three separate registry locations into a single view based on the populated locations in the **registry COW** > **package** > **native**.
 When a request is made for a registry data it will locate in order until it finds the data it was requesting.
 Meaning if there is a value stored in a COW location it will not proceed to other locations, however, if there is no data in the COW location it will proceed to the Package and then Native location until it finds the appropriate data.

 ### Registry locations